mgharvey/seqcap_pop/README.md

 USAGE
 --------

 Install Phyluce and dependencies following the instructions [here](http://phyluce.readthedocs.org/en/latest/index.html).
-You may also have to install the full version of [GATK](https://www.broadinstitute.org/gatk/) if Phyluce only comes with GATK-lite.
 The custom Python scripts required for this pipeline are in the "bin" folder, so also download those and put them in your project folder.
 Make sure you have plenty of available hard drive space (depending on read counts, you may need upwards of 2GB for each sample).
 You will probably want to organize the output of each step below into a series of folders.
 Within my project folder, I typically set up a series of output folders labeled with consecutive numbers followed by a brief text descriptor:

 - 1_raw-reads
 - 2_clean-reads